• Skip to primary navigation

 How to Prepare a Flavorful Lemon-Dill Potato Salad

-• Cook the Potatoes – Place whole or halved potatoes in salted boiling water and cook until fork-tender but not mushy, about 12-15 minutes depending on size.
-Drain and allow them to cool slightly so they’re warm but manageable for mixing.
+• Cook the Potatoes - Place whole or halved potatoes in salted boiling water (about 1 tablespoon kosher salt per quart) and cook until fork-tender but not mushy, about 12-15 minutes depending on size.

 • Prepare the Dressing - In a bowl, whisk together fresh lemon juice, lemon zest, Dijon mustard, olive oil, salt, and pepper until emulsified and bright.
 The acidity and oil balance keeps the dressing light yet flavorful.

-• Toss Warm Potatoes with Dressing – Add the warm potatoes to the bowl and gently toss to coat thoroughly, allowing each piece to absorb the flavors.
-Warm potatoes better soak up the dressing compared to cold ones, elevating the taste.
+• Toss Warm Potatoes with Dressing - Add the warm potatoes to the bowl and gently toss to coat thoroughly, allowing each piece to absorb the flavors, a technique central to German potato salad's warm-vinaigrette method.

 • Add Fresh Herbs - Fold in freshly chopped dill and parsley just before serving to maintain their color and bright aroma.
 Adding herbs too early can cause wilting and dullness.